apolanco115/reddit-clone/README.md

 Monday September 9:
-layout of the site implementing html foundations
+layout of the site implementing html foundations.
+Tuesday September 10:
+Added extra page for user to create profile now beginning to work on the functionality of the site as well as the buttons.